This post may contain affiliate links. Read my disclaimer to learn more.

 When I was 13 my family and I were camping at one of our favorite state parks.

-One of the last days there, I was riding my bike down a steep hill and my breaks gave out!
+On one of the last days there, I was riding my bike down a steep hill and my breaks gave out!
 I was gaining speed fast and lost control.
 I ended up laying in the ditch by the side of the road, with only minor cuts and scrapes, then I realized I had crashed into a patch of poison ivy…

 About a week later I was covered in poison ivy rash!
 It got to the point where I had to visit the doctor to get medication, even then it took a long time to get rid of and it scared the underside of my left arm.